brandonrobertz/rescue-me/README.md

 You can find the running version at: [http://brandonrobertz.github.io/rescue-me/](http://brandonrobertz.github.io/rescue-me/).
 It currently features dogs from [Wags And Licks Dog Rescue](http://wagsandlicks.wordpress.com/contact-us/).

+**2021 NOTE** If you're still using this and running into problems with Google's upstream changes, you really shouldn't be using this.
+BUT if you are, make sure you use the latest code and pay attention to the following changes:

+- In `js/app.js` you need to change the end of the `URL` variable from `/pubhtml` to `/pub?output=csv`
+- Use the latest code.
+It adds a dependency and changes how we load the sheet.

 ## Usage

 ### 0. Fork Rescue Me!